 The sense of being behind didn't last long.
 Within a year, the Soviet Union was falling apart.
 Buran and Energia never flew again; the orbiter was destroyed when its hangar collapsed in 2002.
 A nonflying test article of the orbiter survives as an attraction at Gorky Park in Moscow.BACK_TO_TOP

 * While the US struggled to keep the shuttle operational, the US and other nations were investigating next-generation replacements, though with dismally poor results.
 In 1985, US President Ronald Reagan announced that the US would commit to development of a hypersonic spaceplane that could fly to orbit like an aircraft.
-Reagan referred to it as the "Orient Express", though in reality this was somewhat confusing the spaceplane with proposals to build a new supersonic transport airliner.
+Reagan referred to it as the "Orient Express", though, in reality, this was confusing the spaceplane with proposals to build a new supersonic transport airliner.
 In any case, it was another example of Reagan's fondness for grand technology projects of questionable credibility.

 The project emerged as the "X-30 National Aero-Space Plane (NASP)", a joint program run by NASA and the Department of Defense.
 The original objective was to build two prototypes, with an estimated cost of $3 billion USD and an initial flight in 1993.
 NASP was to be a reusable launch vehicle, envisioned as a wedge-shaped aircraft that would permit "single-stage to orbit (SSTO)" flight.
 It was to be powered by "supersonic combustion ramjets (scramjets)" to the edge of space, where rocket propulsion would take over.

-Building a scramjet is tricky and nobody built one to the end of the 20th century that amounted to anything more than a preliminary test system.
+Building a scramjet is tricky, and nobody built one to the end of the 20th century that amounted to anything more than a preliminary test system.
 The other major obstacle to NASP was to find materials that could tolerate high temperatures, have light weight, and still remain within the limits of reasonable expense.
-Analyses showed that the NASP would need an empty weight only 20% of its fully loaded weight; even optimized high-speed aircraft like the Lockheed SR-71 Blackbird reconnaissance aircraft had an empty weight more than 30% of its fully loaded weight.
+Analyses showed that the NASP would need an empty weight only 20% of its fully loaded weight; even optimized high-speed aircraft like the Lockheed SR-71 Blackbird reconnaissance aircraft had an empty weight more than 30% of fully loaded weight.

 Critics began to poke fun at the program, claiming the engineers were after "unobtainium" -- a remarkable substance whose weight converged towards zero while thermal resistance, strength, and cost rose toward infinity.
 Of course, the project began to fall behind schedule while the pricetag climbed, and the military began to look for an exit.
 In 1993, the program got the axe, though work did continue on small rocket-launched scramjet demonstrator vehicles.
 Of course, once the Americans had committed to NASP, the Soviets had to follow, or try to follow, beginning a program in 1986 to build the "Tupolev 2000" SSTO launch vehicle.
 Since the American effort was basically hopeless, the Soviet effort was effectively dead at the outset.